tomas-ravalli/recipes-gen-engine/README.md

 1.  **Trend Analysis & Opportunity Identification**: The system continuously analyzes market and internal data to suggest high-potential recipe concepts or ingredient modifications.
 2.  **Recipe Selection & Optimization**: A user selects a concept.
 The system provides the optimized ingredient list.
-3.  **Style Selection**: The user selects the target visual style from a library of pre-trained LoRA models (e.g., "Winiary - Poland Style," "Buitoni - Italy Style").
+3.  **Style Selection**: The user selects the target visual style from a library of pre-trained LoRA models.
 4.  **Automated Generation**:
     - The system retrieves the optimized recipe's data.
     - The **Prompt Synthesis Engine** (Stage 2) generates the detailed text prompt.